-BRALTUS capsules include the excipient lactose monohydrate.
+BRALTUS capsules contain lactose monohydrate.
 The outer capsule shell is known as a Vcap - The Vegetarian Alternative empty hard capsules size 3 (Natural/Natural) (Ingredient ID 10127).
-The capsule shell is not inhaled and remains in the device.

 6.2 INCOMPATIBILITIES

 See Section 4.5 Interactions with other medicines and other forms of interactions.